 Beginning in 1959, John Gower prototyped a vehicle unlike any the world has never seen.
 It was 6-wheel drive, fully amphibious, and could transport individuals across all terrains, all seasons.
-This revolutionary product was named “Jiger” with early production models built to order in 1960.
+This revolutionary product was named “Jiger” with early production models built sometime between 1963 and 1964.
 As the Jiger was one of the first of its kind, small engine technology simply wasn’t developed.
 To combat this, Gower utilized twin chainsaw-style engines.
 Each engine powered its respected side of the drivetrain.

 One of its most notable features quickly became known as a “balloon tire” which could be operated at extremely low air pressure.
 This provided comfort for occupants, and a wide footprint to protect the environment from deep ruts.
 Early Jigers featured treads ran diagonally across the entire tire, while later years adopted the tractor-style tread.
 It’s believed that very few twin engine Jigers were ever produced, perhaps less than two dozen.
 At this time we only know of a single survivor.